Legal Policies

 9. Disciplinary Action:

 Based on the conclusions of the investigation, the IC will suggest (as a part of the written report in case of formal resolution) appropriate disciplinary action to the management of the Company; which can include written apology, counseling, carrying out community service, warning, reprimand or censure, suspension, transfer from project/location (of Complainant or the Respondent), withholding of promotion, deducting the salary or any such sum as it may deem necessary, withholding of pay rise or increment, direct the Respondent to pay to the Complainant such sum considering the trauma suffered, loss in career, medical expenses incurred, income or financial status of the Complainant or any action up to and including termination of employment.
-The Company will implement the actions with the support of the HR Head of the Company.
+The Company will implement the actions with the support of the Human Resources Head of the Company.

 10. Other Relief to Complainant During Pendency of Inquiry:

-The IC at the written request of the Complainant, may recommend to the Company-
+The IC at the written request of the Complainant may recommend to the Company-

 b.
 Grant leave to the Complainant up to a period of three (3) months or grant such other relief to the Complainant as the IC deems appropriate; or